6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

-Companies with low risk assessment capabilities always err in one of two ways.
+Companies with low risk assessment capabilities typically err in one of two ways.

 Some companies assume too narrow of an impact.
-For example, if a winter storm is coming through the city of their headquarters, they will tell all the employees that work in that office to stay off the roads and not come into the office.
-But they will forget about how the blizzard could impact the travel plans of their business travelers coming in or flying out that day.
-Or they will fail to consider the impact it could have on assets—like equipment—that needs to be protected from the cold.
+For example, if a winter storm is coming through the city of their headquarters, they may tell all the employees who work in that office to stay off the roads and not come into the office.
+But they may forget about how the blizzard could impact their business travelers who are coming in or flying out that day.
+Or they might fail to consider the impact on assets—like equipment—that need to be protected from the cold.

 Other companies assume too broad of an impact.
 This is certainly better than the former, but it is still problematic.
-When a threat emerges, these companies will default to always contact everyone—no matter what office they work at or which department they work in.
-This may seem like “playing it safe,” but the reality is that this practice will cause notification fatigue over time.
+When a threat emerges, these companies will default to always contacting everyone—no matter which office or department they’re based in.
+This may seem like “playing it safe,” but the reality is that this poor internal communication practice will cause notification fatigue over time.
 If your employees are constantly getting alerts for risks that don’t impact them, they will become desensitized to the warnings.
-The story of the “boy who cried wolf” illustrates this problem perfectly.

 Signs of HIGH risk assessment

 Companies with high risk assessment capabilities have processes in place to determine the precise impact of every threat.
-This allows them to zero in on the specific people and assets that they should focus on.
-These companies avoid notification fatigue, but also don’t let at-risk employees slip through the cracks.
+This allows them to zero in on the specific people and assets they need to focus on.
+These companies avoid notification fatigue but also don’t let at-risk employees slip through the cracks.

 Improving risk assessment is best accomplished by automating the process—especially if you have business travelers.
-By loading all your people and assets into a threat monitoring system, you give the system the ability to automatically quantify the impact of every threat.
+By loading all your people and assets into a threat monitoring system, it’s a solution that automatically quantifies the impact of every threat.

 Signs of LOW risk response

 Companies with low risk response scores typically rely on outdated communication methods in an emergency—like a phone tree.
-Their emergency response plan is often more of a formality than anything else.
-These companies don’t expect to ever have to actually put it into action.
+Their emergency response plan may be more of a formality than a thoughtful tactical approach.
+These companies might not expect to ever put response plans into action.